The Shadowing Technique: 7 Simple Steps for Successful Language Shadowing

 With a technique called language shadowing, you’ll be acting like a parrot does—repeating what you hear in a foreign language, even if you don’t fully understand it right away.

-Of course, as I’m sure you’ll be glad to hear, the difference is that over time you’ll actually start to learn your target language through this repetition and imitation.
+The difference is that over time you’ll actually start to learn your target language through this repetition and imitation.

 What Is Language Shadowing?